sbgnbricks/cysticfibrosismap.github.io/pages/downloads.md

 ## SBGN Bricks 2.0

+The release is in preparation.
 The changes in comparison to the previously released set of bricks:

 * Introduced different types of posttranslational modification in addition to _phosphorylation_ bricks
 * Added advanced patterns for various types of _inhibition_ (detailed, without using the _inhibition_ arc).